 1. Tongue ulcers

-Painful ulcers or sores that do not respond well to medication are one of the first symptoms of oral or tongue cancer.
+Painful ulcers or sores that do not respond well to medication are one of the first symptoms of tongue cancer.

 Normally, ulcers are painful and very uncomfortable.
 However, the difference here is that these are much more sensitive and appear very frequently.